Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 The DynamoDbClient and DynamoDbEnhancedClient classes provide synchronous methods that block your thread's execution until the client receives a response from the service.
 This client is the most straightforward way of interacting with DynamoDB if you have no need for asynchronous operations.

-The DynamoDbAsyncClient and DynamoDbEnhancedAsyncClient classses provide asynchronous methods that return immediately, and give control back to the calling thread without waiting for a response.
-The non-blocking client has an advantage that it allows for high concurrency across a few threads, which provides efficient handling of I/O requests with minimal compute resources.
+The DynamoDbAsyncClient and DynamoDbEnhancedAsyncClient classes provide asynchronous methods that return immediately, and give control back to the calling thread without waiting for a response.
+The non-blocking client has an advantage that it uses for high concurrency across a few threads, which provides efficient handling of I/O requests with minimal compute resources.
 This improves throughput and responsiveness.

 The Amazon SDK for Java 2.x uses the native support for non-blocking I/O. The Amazon SDK for Java 1.x had to simulate non-blocking I/O.

-The synchronous methods return before a response is available, so you need a way to get the response when it’s ready.
+The synchronous methods return before a response is available, so you need a way to get the response when it's ready.
 The asynchronous methods in the Amazon SDK for Java return a CompletableFuture object that contains the results of the asynchronous operation in the future.
-When you call get() or join() on these CompletableFuture objects, your code will block till the result is available.
-If you make this call at the same time as making the request, it's similar behavior to a plain synchronous call.
+When you call get() or join() on these CompletableFuture objects, your code blocks until the result is available.
+If you call these at the same time that you make the request, then the behavior is similar to a plain synchronous call.

 HTTP clients